 and social history of the area can be experienced in the Black

-Country Living Museum, which recreates a village, chapel,
+Country Living Museum, which recreates urban streets, a chapel,

 factories, coal mine and canals as they were in byegone days.